Transipedia/dekupl/about.md

 ## Installation and usage

-DE-kupl project is splited into two sub-project:
+The DE-kupl project is composed of two sub-project:

 - [DE-kupl run](https://github.com/Transipedia/dekupl-run) which handle the DE-kupl procude from raw FASTQ to the assembly of differentially expressed k-mers.
 - [DE-kupl annotation](https://github.com/Transipedia/dekupl-annotation) which annotate DE contigs produced bu DE-kupl run.

 Therfore, you need to download and execute both sub-projects.